wpbakery/vc-cake/README.md

 - request/reply or global scope events
 - notify/on or module scope events

-Every module recieves app api with a list of posible method.
+Every module recieves has an access to limited api with a list of posible methods.

 ## Service